ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ## Static HTML Mirror

-To mirror static HTML files in an ideal world [Nginx] would work out of the box.
-However sometime the pages to served might come from a non static page.
-In this case it can occur that the mirroring script (for example `wget`) had written some files with a '?'.
-Lets assume
+To mirror static HTML files, in an ideal world [Nginx] would work out of the box.
+However, sometimes the pages to be served may come from a non-static page.
+In this case, the mirroring script (e.g. `wget`) may have written some files with a '?
+For example

 ```
 https://example.com/Page             - dynamic html page